dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 ### Provisioning a Database Instance

 Next, let's provision a Postgres database instance your applications can connect to!
-You should choose a database name and an administrator username and password for your database instance.
+You should choose a database instance name, username and password.
-Both the database instance name and the administrator username must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).
+Both the database instance name and username must be between 3 and 30 characters and contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).
-The database instance name must be between 3 and 30 characters.
-Run this command (it should take ~5 minutes to provision):
+Run this command and choose your database password when prompted (it should take ~5 minutes to provision):

 ```
-npx dbos-cloud db provision <database-instance-name> -a <admin-username> -W <admin-password>
+npx dbos-cloud db provision <database-instance-name> -U <database-username>
 ```

 If successful, the command should print `Database successfully provisioned!`.